The Last Waltz: Critical reception

 The film has been hailed critically, listed among the greatest concert films.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 98% based on 50 reviews, with an average rating of 8.50/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 98% based on 50 reviews, with an average rating of 8.60/10.
 The website's critical consensus reads, "Among one of, if not the best rock movie ever made, The Last Waltz is a revealing, electrifying view of the classic band at their height."
 Chicago Tribune film critic Michael Wilmington calls it "the greatest rock concert movie ever made – and maybe the best rock movie, period".
 Terry Lawson of the Detroit Free Press comments that "This is one of the great movie experiences."
 Total Film considers it "the greatest concert film ever shot".
 Janet Maslin of The New York Times gave it a negative review, stating that it "articulates so little of the end-of-an-era feeling it hints at ... that it's impossible to view the Last Waltz as anything but an also-ran."
 However, The New York Times in 2003 placed the film on its Best 1000 Movies Ever list, while Rolling Stone called it the "Greatest Concert Movie of All Time".

+The New Yorker critic Pauline Kael wrote that "no American movie [made that year] was as full of the 'joy of making cinema.'"

 Music critic Robert Christgau gives the soundtrack a "B+", saying "the movie improves when you can't see it."
 He praises the blues numbers by Muddy Waters and Paul Butterfield, the horn arrangements by Allen Toussaint, and the "blistering if messy" guitar duet by Robertson and Eric Clapton.
 Film critic Roger Ebert awarded the film three stars out of a possible four, noting that although "the film is such a revealing document of a time", it also suggested the musicians had reached the end of their careers.

 Criticism by Levon Helm

 Levon Helm, in his 1993 autobiography This Wheel's on Fire, expresses serious reservations about Scorsese's handling of the film, claiming that Scorsese and Robertson (who produced the film) conspired to make the Band look like Robertson's sidemen.
 He states that Robertson, who is depicted singing powerful backing vocals, was actually singing into a microphone that was turned off throughout most of the concert (a typical practice during their live performances).

-Helm was also dissatisfied with Manuel and Hudson's minimal screen time and the fact most of the band members never received any money for the various home videos, DVDs and soundtracks released by Warner Bros. after the project.
+Helm was also dissatisfied with what he regarded as Manuel and Hudson's minimal screen time and he claims most of the band members never received any money for the various home videos, DVDs and soundtracks released by Warner Bros. after the project.